jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

     <figcaption><p align="center"><b>Figure 36</b> - Distance to safety line along the optimal trajectory</p></figcaption>
 </figure>

 This time the presence of strong winds towards the North make more optimal the turn towards the left, approaching to the safety line area.
 The optimal trajectory does not surpass the safety line, although it passes really close to it.
-Up to two simultaneous safety lines can be introduced in the tool.
+Although the safety line is defined and represented as a segment, the tool considers the infinite line containing that segment.
+Up to two simultaneous safety lines can be introduced in the tool (see figure below).

 <figure>
     <p align="center"><img src="/assets/img/article_images/rbar_037.png" width="80%"></p>